It seems naming horses after a country does not do any harm when it comes to trying to win the Investec Derby.

 Japan confirmed himself a top-class colt when landing the King Edward VII Stakes by four and a half lengths on his next start at Royal Ascot.

 Trainer Aidan O’Brien said: “The Derby was a very good race, I don’t think anyone realised what a good race it was – we can see what happened to Circus Maximus earlier in the week.
-They were all there together – it was a very high-class race.”
+They were all there together – it was a very high-class race.
+This is a very smart horse and he is coming forward lovely all the time.”

-Japan has subsequently shown himself to be a big force back at the highest level.
+Japan subsequently showed himself to be a force back at the highest level in 2019.

 First, he scooped the Group 1 Juddmonte Grand Prix de Paris at Longchamp.
 Not much divided the first four home but Ryan Moore always looked to have things in hand aboard the odds-on favourite.

-Next time, back over ten furlongs, he put up a career-best to edge out Crystal Ocean by a head in the Juddmonte International Stakes at York.
+Next time, back over ten furlongs, he put up a career-best to edge out Crystal Ocean by a head in the Juddmonte International Stakes at York before finishing a fine fourth behind Waldgeist and Enable in the Prix de l’Arc de Triomphe.

 As a two-year-old, Japan won two of his three starts and signed off with a narrow win in the Group 2 Beresford Stakes over a mile at Naas.